ngx-archive/nginx-extras-docs/docs/lua/consul.md

 ```

-To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.
+To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-consul [v0.3.2](https://github.com/hamishforbes/lua-resty-consul/releases/tag/v0.3.2){target=_blank}
+This document describes lua-resty-consul [v0.4.0](https://github.com/hamishforbes/lua-resty-consul/releases/tag/v0.4.0){target=_blank}
-released on Feb 21 2019.
+released on Aug 18 2021.

 <hr />